Amanda Wilson: Biography

-With the Freemasons
+Having been a session singer for many years, she was noticed by a record label who wanted to put her in touch with Freemasons.

 Wilson provided lead vocals on many tracks on the Freemasons' album, Shakedown.
 Her biggest hit was the Freemasons track, "Love on My Mind", which reached number 11 in 2005 on the UK Singles Chart.
 The song sampled vocals from "This Time Baby" by Jackie Moore, and lyrics from "When The Heartache Is Over" by Tina Turner.
 Wilson's vocals on the track were electronically lowered in pitch to blend in with the sampled vocals of Jackie Moore.

 Following her success with the Freemasons' first album, Wilson went on to provide lead vocals for their 2008 remix of Gusto's "Disco's Revenge", which gave her a third Top 40 hit in the UK (peaking at number 34).